mbakhoff/process-template/readme.md

 Additional variables (e.g. JAVA_HOME) can be specified in the system configuration.
 The variables can also be specified by the parent process when creating a child.

-To start a process in Java:
+To start a process in Java with modified environment variables:
 ```
 ProcessBuilder builder = new ProcessBuilder("mvn");
 builder.environment().put("JAVA_HOME", "/path/to/javahome");